anuvyklack/hydra.nvim/README.md

 `table`

 With this table, you can set the behavior of the whole hydra, which later can be customized for each head particularly.
-Below is a list of each option.
+Below is a list of all options.

 ---